Beginner’s Guide to Power Meters

 3. Can Track Fitness More Accurately

 Power meters provide highly accurate details about how your fitness is changing throughout the season.
 You can closely track your average power numbers at given distances, your maximum power numbers, your functional threshold power and more.
-Using software like TrainingPeaks and their Performance Management Chart for example, you can track of variety of important metrics.
+Using software like TrainingPeaks and their Performance Management Chart for example, you can track a variety of important metrics.
 The information gained from this type of software and analysis is invaluable.

 4. Race Pacing